conda/governance/README.md

 The default voting period is 1 week (7 days).
 This may be modified at the time when a vote is called, but may never be less than one week modulo exceptions for some time-sensitive votes below.

+> When specifying voting periods, the date must be specified in a special calendar designation ["Anywhere on Earth" (AoE)](https://en.wikipedia.org/wiki/Anywhere_on_Earth) to be as inclusive as possible for a global community such as conda's.
+>
+> Here is an example: **"This vote will end on 2023-06-30 [AoE](https://time.is/Anywhere_on_Earth)"**, meaning that the deadline to vote has not passed if, anywhere on Earth, the deadline date has not yet passed.

 Additional requirements may apply in case low turnouts have to be handled, see "[quorum](#quorum)" below.

 To call for a standard vote, here is a template Issue/PR comment: